Bigby Wolf: Reception

 Bigby Wolf has been positively received by critics.
-Some sources consider Bigby to be the closest thing the series has to a protagonist the Fable series, known for its large ensemble cast of characters, has to a leading man due to the central role he plays throughout much of the narrative.
+Some sources consider Bigby to be a protagonist of the Fables series (known for its large ensemble cast of characters) as a leading man due to the central role he plays throughout much of the narrative.
 Kannenberg found that Bigby's initial depiction as a trenchcoat-wearing cynical detective with a chainsmoking habit in his early appearances adds a convincing touch of noir to the story.
 IGN picked Bigby as one of their favorite Fables characters, describing him as "Wolverine and Cyclops of the Fables team rolled into one", and "probably the most unlikely family man in all of Fabledom" which adds to his appeal as a main character.

 Justin Clark from GameSpot described Bigby as a "brusque, cold, and brooding" Wolverine who wears Sam Spade's trench coat, noting his physical resemblance to the Lost series character James "Sawyer" Ford and that his "past misdeeds weigh on him constantly".
 While ultimately a malleable character by nature, he felt that the video game iteration of Bigby is a "different, lighter, more human character" even in light of any cruel decisions the player could make as Bigby.
 David Hinkle from Engadget praised the game's "intoxicating" mingling of mature themes like penance and redemption with fairy tale magic and superstitions as part of Bigby's character arc.
 He noted that Bigby is neither truly benevolent or malevolent and that he exists somewhere in the middle in terms of morality, showing empathy one moment yet purposefully provocative in another moment.
-Josiah Harrist from Killscreen found that Bigby "steals the spotlight as the seemingly irredeemable anti-hero craving redemption" and that it is ironic that "Fabletown’s biggest, baddest monster happens to be the one keeping the peace".
+Josiah Harrist from Kill Screen found that Bigby "steals the spotlight as the seemingly irredeemable anti-hero craving redemption" and that it is ironic that "Fabletown's biggest, baddest monster happens to be the one keeping the peace".
 Ozzie Mejia from Shacknews called Bigby "an interesting, multi-dimensional character" who can be moulded into "a heartless pursuer of vengeance" or an individual with "a heart of gold underneath his gruff exterior" depending on player choice.

 Bigby Wolf from The Wolf Among Us was named Most Memorable Character for New Game Network's Game of the Year Awards 2014.
 For his work as Bigby Wolf, in 2014 Harrington received nominations from the BAFTA Games Awards for "Story and Performer" and from the National Academy of Video Game Trade Reviewers (NAVGTR) awards for "Performance in a Drama, Lead".

-Following the initial announcement of a sequel to the Wolf Among Us in July 2017, Alex Walker from Kotaku expressed a preference for a story that revolves more around Bigby’s desires, as opposed to Snow White or the political machinations of Fabletown which dominated the first game's narrative.
+Following the initial announcement of a sequel to the Wolf Among Us in July 2017, Alex Walker from Kotaku expressed a preference for a story that revolves more around Bigby's desires, as opposed to Snow White or the political machinations of Fabletown which dominated the first game's narrative.